Flipkart co-founder Binny Bansal resigns as CEO after charges of 'serious personal misconduct', says Walmart - Firstpost

 As we look ahead, we have full confidence in the strength and depth of leadership across the company.
 We remain committed to investing for the long-term and are supportive of the leadership team’s desire to evolve into a publicly-traded company in the future.

+In an internal email, Krishnamurthy sought to assuage employee concerns stating that "there will be no changes in our operating processes, or to the mission of the company as a result of this news".

+"Flipkart will continue to invest heavily in supply chain, innovation and technology, with a focus on optimising operations, and empowering employees...
+For Flipkart to keep succeeding, it is crucial for our teams to thrive, and we will continue to do everything possible to ensure you are given the opportunity to do just that," he added.

 Bansal, along with Sachin Bansal, had co-founded the online retailer in 2007.
-Sachin quit the company after the Walmart investment.
+Sachin quit the company after the Walmart deal.

 With inputs from PTI